ms15032/project-1/README.md

 # Project 1

-All project-related code is in `train.ipynb`.
+All project-related code is in `model.ipynb`.
 It was run in a Kaggle notebook environment with a `P100` GPU.

 ## Files

-* `train.ipynb` - all code including dataset processing, training, and evaluation
+* `model.ipynb` - all code including dataset processing, training, and evaluation
 * `project.pdf` - the project brief and instructions from the instructor
 * `report` - all report-related files
   * `main.tex` - LaTeX file for the project report